david-swift/SettingsKit-macOS/README.md

 - `1.2` - Create a new settings subtab with the initializer for `SettingsSubtab` inside a `SettingsTab` initializer.
 - `1.3` - Extend an existing tab by using `.extend(id:)` and providing the ID of the settings tab to extend.
 - `1.4` - Create a new settings subtab by using `.noSelection` that is displayed if there is not a selected subtab.
-- `2.1` - Use the `.shortcut()` modifier on a settings tab or subtab so that this tab or subtab is opened when the user presses `⌘,`.
-- `2.2` - Use the `.standardActions(add:remove:options:)` modifier on a settings tab for adding a „+“, „-„ and optionally „⋯“ toolbar button to the sidebar.
+- `2.1` - Use the `.standardActions(add:remove:options:)` modifier on a settings tab for adding a „+“, „-„ and optionally „⋯“ toolbar button to the sidebar.
 You can also add a custom toolbar with `.actions(content:)`.

 ## Thanks